Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 AI In The Public Sector 28th Dec 2025 Martin-Peter Lambert

-Welcome to the final installment of our AI procurement guide for the public sector.
+Welcome to the final instalment of our AI procurement guide for the public sector.
 In Part 1, we established the critical importance of sovereign AI.
+In Part 2, we presented the data showing why agile, smaller vendors consistently outperform large tech intermediaries in public sector AI implementation.

 Now, let’s translate these insights into a practical, actionable playbook.
 How do you, a public sector leader, avoid the 95% failure rate and build a government AI strategy that is fast, secure, and truly serves your citizens?
 This is your step-by-step guide.